It's not what you know, it's who you know.

 This group of approximately 2,000 members is titled after the magazine of the same name.
 Like the community manager forum, its focus on the management side of the business serves as a good sounding board for its membership.

-With only 800 members, this group is tiny compared to the others mentioned, and I could have listed others here in its place.
+At about 1,000 members, this group is tiny compared to the others mentioned, and I could have listed others here in its place.
 But I chose this group as the final one in my list because, once again, it serves a unique niche - in this case CAM insurance.
 Due to its small size, this is not the most active group, but it is a great place to go to discuss pending changes to insurance policies, upcoming claims, or get some good, practical advice on issues you are currently experiencing.

 BONUS -TOPS User Group [Private]

 So there you have it!
-10 (plus 1) great industry groups on LinkedIn that you can use to Network throughout the year with your peers and constituents.
+10 great industry groups on LinkedIn that you can use to Network throughout the year with your peers and constituents.
 Go forth and get those networking engines going!
 (If you're looking to connect with someone to get started, you are always welcome to connect with me - we're friends, right?)

 *Image credit: Gerd Altmann via Pixabay